ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why intelligence hasn't stopped foolish decisions
+   - Exploring how social media documents human foolishness
    - Finding the satirical angle
    - Making it relatable and timeless